Tsinghua-MARS-Lab/Occ3D/README.md

 </div>

 ## News
-- [2023/08]: The CTF-Occ and several baseline models have been released for both Nuscene and Waymo dataset by [myc634](https://github.com/myc634) and [yangH8](https://github.com/yangH8).
+- [2023/08]: The CTF-Occ and several baseline models have been released for both Nuscene and Waymo dataset by [Yucheng Mao](https://github.com/myc634) and [yangH8](https://github.com/yangH8).
 - [2023/06]: The preprint version is available on [arXiv](https://arxiv.org/abs/2304.14365).

 ## Table of Contents